Aloe tormentorii

-Aloe tormentorii (previously Lomatophyllum tormentorii.
-Locally known as the "Mazambron") is a species of Aloe endemic to the island of Mauritius, in the Indian Ocean.
+Aloe tormentorii is a species of flowering plant in the family Asphodelaceae.
+It is sometimes referred to by the common name Mazambron.
+This Aloe is endemic to the island of Mauritius, in the Indian Ocean.

 It is one of only two Aloes to naturally occur in Mauritius - the other being the tall growing Aloe purpurea.

 It is part of a group of aloes which bear fleshy berries, and were therefore classed as a separate group, "Lomatophyllum".
 Within this group, it is closely related to Madagascan Aloe occidentalis (which can be distinguished by having longer leaves, shorter inflorescence, and longer perianths, than Aloe tormentorii).